2026 Legislative Priorities

 SB 5066 & HB 1056

 Accountability for Police and sheriff’s departments is an important part of culture change.
-This grants authority to the state attorney general to do investigations of agencies where there is an alleged pattern and practice of violating the civil and constitutional rights of persons.
-This state-level authority would complement the US.
-DOJ authority and will promote a basic level of quality policing across the state.
+This grants authority to the state attorney general to perform investigations of agencies where there is an alleged pattern and practice of violating the civil and constitutional rights of persons.
+This state-level authority will promote a basic level of quality policing across the state.

 We must modernize and align the laws governing sheriffs, chiefs, and marshals to enhance accountability, public trust, and confidence in law enforcement leadership.
 By clarifying eligibility requirements, certification standards, background check procedures, and the permissible use of volunteers, this legislation aims to promote professionalism, transparency, and consistency in law enforcement practices throughout Washington State.